quanyang/percy-docs/docs/learn/github-integration.md

 # GitHub integration

-Percy automatically integrates with GitHub Pull Requests.
-If you run your tests in a supported CI service, you're done!
+If you enable the Github integration in your organization, Percy automatically integrates with GitHub pull requests.
 Percy will automatically set commit statuses whenever your CI service runs a build.

 https://github.com/integrations/percy